Stomp Gordon: Death

-On January 19, 1958, Gordon was discovered slumped over the steering wheel of his parked station wagon on Madison Avenue, New York.
+On January 19, 1958, Gordon was discovered slumped over the steering wheel of his parked station wagon on Madison Avenue, New York City.
 His body was taken to Bellevue Morgue where it was formally identified.
 The New York medical examiners stated that his autopsy found that Gordon had died from a combination of pneumonia and a liver ailment, on January 18.
 He was aged 31.
 His body was transferred back to his hometown and interred at Green Lawn Cemetery in Columbus.